A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Valid IMs and the likelihood principle

 \section{Valid IMs and the likelihood principle}

 The IM framework I put forward in Section~\ref{S:new} doesn't satisfy the likelihood principle.
-That is, despite being largely relative likelihood-driven, the possibility contour isn't {\em fully} determined by the relative likelihood---it depends on $\prob_\theta$, on the sample space $\XX$, etc.~via the probability calculation in \eqref{eq:pl}---so it fails to satisfy the likelihood principle.
+That is, despite being largely relative likelihood-driven, the possibility contour isn't {\em fully} determined by the relative likelihood---it depends on the model $\{\prob_\theta: \theta \in \TT\}$, on the sample space $\XX$, etc.~via the probability calculation in \eqref{eq:pl}---so it fails to satisfy the likelihood principle.
 But this doesn't mean that it's impossible to achieve the likelihood principle (or something close enough to it), if desired, through some adjustments.
 Remember, we're after a {\em via media}, so certain trade-offs should be expected to meet today's methods-focused needs.
-These adjustments will also highlight the flexibility that an imprecise-probabilistic framework affords the statistician and, moreover, draw some interesting and apparently new connections to recent developments \citep[e.g.,][]{evalues.review} on {\em e-values}.
+These adjustments will also highlight the flexibility that an imprecise-probabilistic framework affords the statistician.

 Recall that the posited model $\{\prob_\theta: \theta \in \TT\}$ and observed data $X=x$ determine a relative likelihood $\eta(x,\cdot)$, but not uniquely.
 That is, in general there's a class of models that all produce the same $\eta(x,\cdot)$ for (almost) all $x$.
+To give the reader some context, what I have in mind are different data-collection procedures, e.g., sampling designs, stopping rules, etc., for investigating the same scientific question.
 To ensure that these developments make sense mathematically, I'll reinterpret the data $X$ as whatever's needed to determine that relative likelihood.
-Given a suitable function $\eta: \XX \times \TT \to [0,1]$, let
+Given $\eta: \XX \times \TT \to [0,1]$, let

 where $m \in \MM^\star$ is a generic model index, denote the collection of {\em all} probability distributions on $\XX$, parametrized by $\theta \in \TT$, with density/mass function $p_\theta^{(m)}(x)$ that satisfies